MCP Getting Started

 Installation

-For Claude Code Users
+For Claude Code

-# Install the package npm install -g logicstamp-mcp # Add to Claude Code - available everywhere claude mcp add --scope user --transport stdio logicstamp -- npx logicstamp-mcp
+claude mcp add --scope user --transport stdio logicstamp -- npx logicstamp-mcp

-For Claude Desktop Users
+For Claude Desktop

 Add to your Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json on macOS):

-{ "mcpServers": { "logicstamp": { "command": "npx", "args": ["logicstamp-mcp"] } } }
+{ "mcpServers": { "logicstamp": { "command": "npx", "args": [ "logicstamp-mcp" ] } } }

-For Cursor Users
+For Cursor

 Add to your Cursor MCP config (~/.cursor/mcp.json on macOS/Linux or %USERPROFILE%\.cursor\mcp.json on Windows):

-{ "mcpServers": { "logicstamp": { "command": "npx", "args": ["logicstamp-mcp"] } } }
+{ "mcpServers": { "logicstamp": { "command": "npx", "args": [ "logicstamp-mcp" ] } } }

 After adding the config, fully quit and restart Cursor (not just close the window) for changes to take effect.
-Verify in Settings → Features → Model Context Protocol.

-Verifying Installation
+Verify Installation

-After installation, verify the server is configured:
+For Claude Code, verify the server is configured:

 claude mcp list

-logicstamp: npx logicstamp-mcp - ✓ Connected
+You should see logicstamp: npx logicstamp-mcp - ✓ Connected

 Quick Start

-Once installed, start using LogicStamp in your React/TypeScript project:
+Once installed, start using LogicStamp in your TypeScript project.
+The 7 LogicStamp tools will be available:

 • logicstamp_refresh_snapshot - Analyze project structure